News

 • Apparel: Pantyhose, underwear, knitted sports shirts, men’s half hose, men’s knitted sportswear, sweaters.

-• Home Furnishings: Carpet and carpet backing, slipcovers, upholstery.
+• Home Furnishings: Carpet and carpet backing, slipcovers, and upholstery.

-• Other: Dye nets, filter fabrics, laundry and sandbags, geotextiles, automotive interiors, cordage, doll hair, industrial sewing thread.
+• Other: dye nets, filter fabrics, laundry and sandbags, geotextiles, automotive interiors, cordage, doll hair, and industrial sewing thread.

 POLYESTER